mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 This is a heavy-duty bag with a magnetic pad used to clamp it onto the hull of a starship.
 Inside, attached to wire tethers, are a sledgehammer and a hand-crank with a variety of fittings for different manufacturers of airlocks.
-For an additional cost, the kit contains a modified short- barrel shotgun with magnetic muzzle-clamp and 10 solid copper slugs.
+For an additional cost, the kit contains a modified short-barrel shotgun with magnetic muzzle-clamp and 10 solid copper slugs.
 The operator should take care, as the shotgun comes flying off the mechanism when fired, if untethered.